Skip to main content

 1. Export your schemas on each run

 Set up an export folder by providing the export_schema_path argument to dlt.pipeline to save the schema.
-Set up an import folder from which dlt will read your modifications by providing import_schema_path argument.
+Set up an import folder from which dlt will read your modifications by providing the import_schema_path argument.

 Following our example in run a pipeline: